 - Q What causes blood sugar levels to elevate high and very low?

-- Q How can sleep affect my blood sugar levels?
+- Q How can pain affect blood sugar in people with diabetes?